This is one of nine CRNA schools in Florida.

 Minimum GRE scores:

 Must be taken within 5 years of application.
 Combined score of 297 is preferred.
-Analytical section must be reported with a score of 3.5 preferred.
+The analytical section must be reported with a score of 3.5 preferred.
 You do not need to take/retake the GRE if you already have a Master’s degree.
 However, this must be reported if available.

 Test of English as a Foreign Language score of 550 (paper based test) or 213 (computer based test) may be required if English is not your native tongue.